http-samc/portfolio-4.0/content/index.md

             alt="13723971" height="30" width="40" /></a>
 </div>
 <br>

+## projects 👨‍💻
+I've been proud to work on a bunch of projects over the years.
+I've also put time into crafting thoughtful writeups for many of them.
+Because the list is pretty extensive, they have a dedicated page [here](/projects).

 ## blog 📝
 I like to post about cool things.
 Some of these appear on my [dev.to](https://dev.to/httpsamc), but you can view all of my posts [here](/blog).